directus/v8-archive/README.md

 ## 🐰 Introduction

-Directus is an open-source suite of software for managing content in projects of any size.
-Instances of the [Directus API](https://github.com/directus/api) allow you to easily connect SQL database content anywhere (websites, native apps, wearables, IoT devices, kiosks, etc) while the [Directus App](https://github.com/directus/app) allows non-technical users to intuitively manage that content.
-You can easily install a build of the full [Directus Suite](https://github.com/directus/directus) which includes the App, API, and all dependencies.

-* **No Assumptions.** That’s our motto, and we mean it.
-It’s your content, your workflow, your stack, your servers, and your database – Directus stays out of the way.
+Directus is an open-source suite of software that provides an instant API wrapper for SQL databases and an intuitive Admin App for non-technical users to manage that content.
+It's like a safe, friendly, and super-powered "database client" (eg: _PHP-my-Admin_ or _Sequel Pro_).
+Created in 2004, our premium platform powers hundreds-of-thousands of data-driven applications around the world.
+With our JSON API, webhooks, and complete control over where and how your content is used — what will you build with Directus?

+* The **[Directus API](https://github.com/directus/api)** wraps any new or existing SQL database with RESTful JSON endpoints for connecting content anywhere: websites, native apps, wearables, IoT devices, kiosks, or anything else! ([API Reference](https://docs.directus.io/api/reference.html))
+* The **[Directus Admin App](https://github.com/directus/app)** is a friendly admin interface built with Vue.js that works in conjunction with our API to allow non-technical users to manage database content and digital assets. ([User Guide](https://docs.directus.io/guides/user-guide.html))
+* The **[Directus Suite](https://github.com/directus/directus)** is a package that combines our API, Admin App, and all dependencies for quick and easy installation on most servers. ([Docs](https://docs.directus.io))

+<p>&nbsp;</p>

+## ✨ Key Concepts

+### Database-First

-* **Pure, decoupled content.** Directus stores all your data unaltered, in SQL databases designed by you.
-Connect to your data from anywhere everywhere.
+Directus follows a database-first approach, storing all of your data _unaltered_ in pure SQL databases with that can be completely cusotmized.

-* **Directus is a simple toolkit, not a one-size-fits-all behemoth.** Every aspect of the framework can be tailored, extended, or even bypassed if needed.
-Truly limitless.
+#### Portability and Transparency

+Directus is _not_ a black-box system.
+There is nothing proprietary or opinionated about how Directus stores your content so you're never locked-in or locked out.
+Import existing SQL to get started quickly, and rest assured that you can also export your unaltered content as vanilla SQL at any point.
+You can also self-host the entire suite on your own servers if needed or use our hosted Cloud service.

+#### Access and Optimization

+Directus mirrors _your_ actual database so it will automatically stay in sync with any changes made directly to the database!
+With the full power of SQL unlocked, you can:

+1. Architect your actual database with meaningful table and column names
+2. Infinitely optimize with indexing, datatypes, lengths, defaults, keys, encoding, etc
+3. Update your database schema at any point and Directus will instantly reflect changes
+4. Create, update, and delete content directly from the database

+This database-first approach means that you have the option to completely bypass Directus as needed.
+Connecting your application directly to the database means Directus is completely bypassed, removing even the slightest possiblility of a bottleneck, and giving you the unbridled power of SQL.

+#### Complex Relationships

+Whether you need many-to-one, one-to-many, many-to-many, or something completely different...
+Directus has you covered.
+You can interrelate database fields, then fetch deeply nested data using our robust dot-notation parameters.

+### Simple, Modular and Extensible

+We've intentionally kept our codebase as simple and lightweight as possible.
+Every aspect of Directus has been modularized, with many options for extending, overriding, or even bypassing the core system.
+Choose your auth providers, storage adapters, content interfaces, data presentation, and more.
+We also have webhooks, event hooks, API response filters, custom endpoints, CSS/JS override files, and much more.

+### Internationalization and Accessibility

-* **Full internationalization.** Manage multilingual content in as many languages as your project needs.
-And for international teams, the Directus App itself supports translations.
+Directus allows you to manage multilingual content in as many languages as your project needs.
+And no matter what language(s) your organization requires, our Admin App supports a growing number of locales.
+We've also paid close attention to our Admin App's interface to ensure it is as clear and accessible as possible for all users.

 <p>&nbsp;</p>